 This course is designed as a continuation of Physical Diagnosis I and II.
 It integrates the history taking and physical examination skills presented in semester one and two.
-Emphasis is on correlation of historical information, physical findings and pertinent laboratory results to formulate a diagnosis and a patient management plan.
-Students will develop these skills through analyzing and presenting clinical cases.
-Pre-requisites: MPA501, MPA510, MPA520
+Emphasis is on correlation

 Principles of Electrocardiography

 This course focuses on teaching the PA student methods of analyzing the most common arrhythmias and abnormalities.
 The student will learn Normal Sinus Rhythm as well as arrhythmias such as AV-Blocks, LBBB, RBBB, LAHB, LVH, WPW, and changes seen in myocardial infarction.